chraibi/Simulation-Engine/README.md

 -This should take initial positions, a custom 2D environment, and update each pedestrians position and velocity at each timestep

--This should be done following Git and Python best practices, using class instances for each pedestrian
+-This should be done following Git and Python best practices, using class instances for each pedestrian.
+Use git terminal commands.

 -This should store information in an updated CSV file for each run